 When using an agile approach you will also need effective techniques to ensure that stakeholders understanding and agree with what is being proposed.

 In theory, this should happen more easily because of the openness and inclusiveness of the approach.
 The challenges that can sometimes arise when working with human beings should, however, never be under estimated.
 This is where the business analyst’s tool kit of ‘people skills’ is invaluable.

 There is a clear link between requirements and acceptance testing – verification.

 Ensure that your requirements procedures are integrated with your verification or testing procedures from the outset, encouraging the testers to assist in the process of requirements analysis and specification.
 Often, the least effective person to review something is the person who created it.

 Testers have a vested interest in thoroughly reviewing requirements and ensuring that they are testable.

 Remember that if a requirement cannot be tested, then it’s not a requirement.

 One approach associated with certain forms of agile is Test Driven Development (TDD).

 Step 8 – Benefits Realisation

-Tangible benefits may be realised as a series of cash flows appearing at predictable points following the delivery of the project products.
-One advantage of agile approaches that offer frequent delivery of products is that quantification of benefits and business value is easier than when trying to predict what might happen years into the future.
+One advantage of agile approaches that offer frequent delivery of products is that quantification of benefits and business value is easier for short term gains than when trying to predict what might happen years into the future.